reza9133/pledgelayer/README.md

 Classic crowdfunding platforms share the same structural flaw: once the money is raised, **who actually verifies the creator delivered?** Usually it's either the creator's own word, or a centralized team that isn't much more trustworthy.

 **PledgeLayer** breaks that loop.
 Funds sit escrowed in a smart contract, and each **milestone** is released only after an **LLM-backed Intelligent Contract** — running on [GenLayer](https://genlayer.com) / GenVM — evaluates the creator's submitted evidence, with independent validators voting to reach consensus rather than a single API call deciding unilaterally.
+The evidence itself is authenticated on-chain: the creator commits a sha256 hash of the deliverable at submission time, and every validator re-fetches the evidence URL and checks it against that hash before any LLM judgment runs, so a payout can never rest on content that was swapped in after submission.

 This repo contains two halves: